-Managing MySQL, MariaDB and other databases via the command line is not easy, especially for those who are not particularly familiar with Linux.
+Managing MySQL, MariaDB, and other databases via the command line is not easy, especially for those who are not particularly familiar with Linux.
 In this article, I will tell how you can install phpMyAdmin on your ubuntu server and create new databases visually through it.
 And you can use these databases in your CMS project and other web app projects.

 What is phpMyAdmin?

 phpMyAdmin is a free and open-source software/tool for managing MySQL and MariaDB.
-This tool is written in PHP, and it is the most popular database administration tool, especially for web hosting services. phpMyAdmin is primarily comes preinstalled with shared web hosting services (like cPanel hosting).
+This tool is written in PHP, and it is the most popular database administration tool, especially for web hosting services. phpMyAdmin primarily comes preinstalled with shared web hosting services (like cPanel hosting).

 Pre-requisites for Installing phpMyAdmin on Ubuntu

 Before installing phpMyAdmin on Ubuntu or Debian system, you must make sure that some required components are installed.
-However, you can download the package without the required elements, but you cannot configure without them.
+However, you can download the package without the required elements, but you cannot configure it without them.

 Apache2 web server is required to make HTTP protocol, so we can access phpMyAdmin using a web browser, and you also need pre-installed MySQL or MariaDB database to manage other databases or create a new one.
-Although, if you are thinking to create a web project based on PHP language, then you should also install the latest version of PHP, that is PHP 8.0.
+Although, if you are thinking to create a web project based on PHP language, then you should also install the latest version of PHP, which is PHP 8.0.

 Steps of Installing phpMyAdmin on Ubuntu